conan-io/conan-extensions/extensions/commands/art/README.md

                      [--token TOKEN]
                      list

-Promote a pkglist file from an origin Artifactory repository to a destination repository, without downloading the packages locally
+Promote Conan recipes and packages in a pkglist file from an origin Artifactory repository to a destination repository, without downloading the packages locally

 positional arguments:
   list                  Package list file to promote

-optional arguments:
+options:
   -h, --help            show this help message and exit -v [V]                Level of detail of the output.
 Valid options from less
                         verbose to more verbose: -vquiet, -verror, -vwarning,